jfalcou/kyosu/doc/index.md

 **KYOSU** is an unified implementation of the complex, quaternions, octonions and more generally all
 \f$\mathbb{R}\f$-Cayley-Dickson algebras in an SIMD aware context provided by **EVE**

+\note If you are not interested in quite exotics features as quaternion or octonion, but only in real and complex **KYOSU** is still a library that provides a set of ~150 functions that can be used with real and complex in scalar or simd form with no abstraction penalty.
+The list of them can be seen below.

 The Cayley-Dickson construction scheme defines a new algebra as a Cartesian product of an algebra with itself, with multiplication defined in a specific way (different from the componentwise multiplication) and an involution known as conjugation.